rufousJr/warpwoofwimble/content/pages/Divers/album.md

 [^rookie]:[Rookie Magazine, issue 50 (2015)][rookie]
 [^latimes]:[LA Times, October 2015][latimes]
 [^guardian]:[Guardian, October 2015][guardian]

-# The missing song #

-An unknown song was cut from the album, as mentioned in Rookie Magazine.

-> Well, I cut a whole song.
->
-> **Oh, wow.**
->
-> It was having a diluting or weakening effect, I think.
-It was approaching but not reaching the thing I wanted it to be, and it was pulling focus away.
-It was also a bit of a stretch harmonically; it didn't totally work in this pattern I was setting up.
-It kind of worked, I could justify it, but it was a weak link, harmonically speaking.
->
-> **Are there any remanants of [the cut song] in the other songs?**
->
-> There's a lyrical remnant.
-A lot of the record has this binary thing, where ideas are set up in opposition to each other and create a tension.
-There's a key lyric, in the last song on the record, "Time, as a Symptom," a lyric, "I was wrong, it pains me to say I was wrong. / Love is not a symptom of time, time is a symptom of love."
-That's in reference to the establishing claim that was made in the song that was cut.
-But it seemed unnecessary because it was all in there already, it was redundant in a way.[^rookie]

 # Album artwork, aesthetic and physical copies #